Farsa & Artificio | Melanie Smith

 Farsa & Artificio was originally developed by the Museu d'Art Contemporani de Barcelona (MACBA), then the sample adaptation from Museo Amparo, now as a virtual tour by the current museum where it is being displayed.
 The artist is well known for the often use of reconstructing objects to disassemble and assemble, the change shapes, colors, sizes, to form works of art by the use of light, videos, installations, performances, of which she expresses the change and evolution of society from the 20th century to the present day, detailing the change of an era, from her point of view as an artist inspired by the diversity and innovation that we see nowadays in our world.

-Aspiring filmmaker, editor and writer.
+Photographer, editor and writer.

 You Might Also Like